TeamVanced/Vanced/README.md

 ### DISCLAIMER:
-‼️ **DO NOT ASK FOR VIDEO DOWNLOADER FEATURE OR UNLOCK HIGHER QUALITY VIDEO DOWNLOADS IN YOUTUBE VANCED.**‼️ Subscribe to YouTube Premium instead.
+‼️ **DO NOT ASK FOR VIDEO DOWNLOADER FEATURE OR UNLOCK HIGHER QUALITY VIDEO DOWNLOADS IN VANCED.**‼️ Subscribe to YouTube Premium instead.
 Any issues opened in respect of this will be closed instantly without second thoughts.

 ___